cockroachdb/docs/src/current/cockroachcloud/cockroachdb-advanced-on-azure.md

 ### What kind of compute and storage resources are used?

 {{ site.data.products.dedicated }} clusters on Azure use [Dsv4-series VMs](https://learn.microsoft.com/azure/virtual-machines/dv4-dsv4-series) and [Premium SSDs](https://learn.microsoft.com/azure/virtual-machines/disks-types#premium-ssds).
 This configuration was selected for its optimum price-performance ratio after thorough performance testing across VM families and storage types.

-CockroachDB {{ site.data.products.dedicated }} clusters can be created with a minimum of 4 vcPUs per node on Azure.

 ### What backup and restore options are available for clusters on Azure?